hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 For the JSON output, an additional `data` element added to the header contains the array of data records.
 These records are very similar to the CSV output, except that strings must be quoted and arrays must be delimited with array brackets in standard JSON fashion.
-An example helps illustrate what the JSON format looks like.
-Consider a dataset with four parameters: time, a scalar value, an 1-D array value with array length of 3, and a string value.
+An example helps to illustrate what the JSON format looks like.
+Consider a dataset with four parameters: time, a scalar value, a 1-D array value with an array length of 3, and a string value.
 The header with the data object might look like this:

 ```javascript